Can Snake Plants Grow In Water?

 How Do You Multiply A Snake Plant?

-The easiest and quickest way to multiply your snake plant is to remove it from its pot and then divide the plant into three or five different sections.
+The easiest and quickest way to multiply your snake plant is to remove it from its pot and divide it into three or five different sections.
 You can do this using your hand or a sharp paring knife.

 Wrapping Things Up